MONDAY, AUGUST 3 – WEDNESDAY, AUGUST 5, 2020

-The West Virginia Higher Education Policy Commission and the Community and Technical College System with support from the Faculty Advisory Council will sponsor the 25th annual West Virginia Great Teachers Seminar in June at North Bend State Park.
-Like its counterpart in more than 25 states, Canada, and the Pacific Rim, the focus of the seminar will be on innovations and challenges of instruction at the college and university level.
-Faculty members from every higher education institution in West Virginia are encouraged to apply.
+The West Virginia Higher Education Policy Commission and the Community and Technical College System with support from the Faculty Advisory Council will sponsor the 28th annual West Virginia Great Teachers Seminar in August held virtually this year in response to the continued challenges presented by the Corona Virus pandemic.
+Like its counterparts in more than 25 states, Canada, and the Pacific Rim, the focus of the seminar will be on innovations and challenges of instruction at the college and university level.
+Faculty members from every higher education institution in West Virginia are encouraged to apply as we address the problems and promises of online instruction.

 Each participant will be expected to bring with him/her:

-For more information on your campus, contact your ACF representative :
+- For more information on your campus and registration forms, contact your ACF representative or Provost/Chief Academic Officer.